doctordns/DoctorDNS.github.io/README.md

 More here later!

-And a ti8p of the hat to https://github.com/simonw
+And a tip of the hat to https://github.com/simonw